Frequently Asked Questions

 What are the arrangements for food?

 Each day, we provide both breakfast and dinner.
-A continental breakfast is provided at the accommodation and we eat dinner as a group at local restaurants.
+A continental breakfast is provided at the accommodation and we eat dinner as a group at local restaurants or in college.
 At lunchtime, our students have the opportunity to explore Oxford, where there are lots of cheap and healthy lunch options.

 Does everyone have lunch at the same time?